ali90h/AutoRepro/CONTRIBUTING.md

 Configuration lives in `pyproject.toml` (Black, Ruff, docformatter) and `mypy.ini`.

+### Mypy strictness ratchet

+We use an incremental approach to tighten type checks.
+See `docs/mypy-ratchet.md` for the current allowlist and how to add modules under stricter rules.

 ## CI

 GitHub Actions enforces pre-commit on PRs and pushes to `main`.
 Ensure hooks pass locally to avoid CI failures.